Ying-Fiona-Zhou/Ying-Fiona-Zhou/README.md

 # 👋 Hi, I'm Ying (Fiona) Zhou!

 Welcome to my GitHub profile!
 I’m a data scientist with a strong background in **machine learning**, **computational modeling**, and **data analysis**.
-With a Ph.D. in Fiber & Polymer Science and experience in both academic and industrial research, I’m passionate about applying AI/ML techniques to solve complex problems in **material science**, and **biosciences**.
+With a Ph.D. in Fiber & Polymer Science and experience in both academic and industrial research, I’m passionate about applying AI/ML techniques to solve complex problems in **nanomaterials**, **material science** and **biosciences**.
 I leverage data-driven approaches to optimize experimental processes and accelerate research outcomes across various scientific domains.

 ---